 - ensuring, as far as practicable, that the authority operates in a proper, effective and efficient way; and

 - ensuring, as far as practicable, that the authority complies with applicable governmental policies.

 The Commission conducts formal meetings on a monthly basis where comprehensive briefing papers and recommendations regarding significant issues are prepared and presented to the Board by Commission staff.

 Summary CV's for Commission Members

-Paul Baxter (Member)
+Paul Baxter (Chairperson)